mjavason/Vivified-Telegram-Bot-API/README.md

 # Vivified Telegram Bot API

 A versatile API powering the Vivified Telegram Bot, designed to streamline interactions and enhance customer engagement.
 This API provides features such as real-time communication, product information retrieval, and customer support.
 Hosted live at [Vivified Telegram Bot](https://vivified-telegram-bot.onrender.com).

 ## Overview

 The API serves as the backbone for the Vivified Telegram Bot, offering various features for improved customer engagement.
 It facilitates real-time communication with customers, supports product inquiries, and ensures efficient customer support.

+## Telegram Bot: vivified_bot

+**How to Find the Bot on Telegram:**

+1. Open your Telegram app.

+2. In the search bar, enter "@vivified_bot" and press Enter.

+3. You will find the Vivified Telegram Bot as "@vivified_bot" in the search results.

+**How to Interact with the Bot:**

+1. Start a conversation with the bot by clicking on "@vivified_bot."

+2. You can initiate a chat with the bot by sending the `/start` command.

+3. To inquire about Ethereum-related information, send the `/ethereum` command to the bot.

 ## Getting Started